-And above all, always be ready and willing to learn when your business is going through a period of growth – it may be a little daunting, but it is often hugely exciting and incredibly rewarding.
+Above all, always be ready and willing to learn when your business is going through a period of growth; it may be a little daunting, but it is often hugely exciting and incredibly rewarding.

 Gazprom Energy is a leading and award-winning business energy supplier, helping thousands of small businesses manage their gas and electricity contracts.
 To find out more about what we can offer your business, visit the homepage or call us today on 0161 837 3395.

 The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of Gazprom Energy.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
 Gazprom Energy accepts no liability for any errors, omissions or representations.

 Are flexible working hours practical for small businesses?

 Business Basics: Online security, and using tech to future-proof your business

 What is the 70/20/10 model and why is it useful for your business?